maanas1021552-jpg/SUBLIMED-MaanasCopy/README.md

 Experience has shown that a good model can be produced with par->pIntensity ~ a few thousand grid points.
 Radiation trapping effects tend to be very small, so useEP = 0 can be set for most models (apart from H2O), which allows the code to run much faster (in a matter of seconds), particularly for CH3OH.
 The default LIME 1.9.3 raytacer "snaps" to the nearest grid point during raytracing, which tends to overestimate the flux in a 1/rho cometary coma.
 This issue can be mitigated by increasing the grid density (to say, 50,000 grid points), and/or by using par->traceRayAlgorithm = 1, which interpolates the grid points instead (but is very slow).

+If no collision rates are supplied in the input LAMDA molecular data file, the "thermalizing collisions" approximation [(Crovisier 1987)](https://ui.adsabs.harvard.edu/abs/1987A%26AS...68..223C/abstract) will be used, with an average collisional cross section (XSEC) specified in the constants.h file.
+After each collision, the molecule's excitation state will then be statistically redistributed according to the Boltzmann distribution at the local kinetic temperature.

 Note: J_nu photon trapping calculation is currently broken (needs a complete overhaul).